-The Saturday Optometrist Refraction Service was set up to provide glasses prescriptions for children aged 8-12 years, who do not require medical consultation.
-It is provided by our team of SNEC optometrists.
+The Saturday Optometrist Refraction Service was set up to provide spectacle prescription for children aged 8 to 12 years, who do not require medical consultation.
+It is provided by our team of optometrists.

-Time required to measure your child’s prescription may vary from 10-30 minutes excluding waiting time.
-You will receive the refraction report to take to your optician or optometrist to make new glasses.
+Spectacle prescription – The time required to measure your child’s prescription may vary from 10 to 30 minutes excluding waiting time.
+You will receive an updated prescription after the refraction test.
+Take the prescription to your child’s optician or optometrist to have his/her new spectacles made.

-Upon completion of the eye drops, your child will have to wait about 30minutes for the peak drug effect to take place, after which the optometrist will perform refraction for your child.
-Administering the drops may extend your visit by 1-2 hours.
+After instilling the eye drops, your child will wait about 30 minutes for the peak drug effect to take place.
+The optometrist will then examine if the eyes are ready for refraction.
+Administering the eye drops may extend your visit by 1-2 hours.

 Side effects – Cycloplegic eye drops will cause a transient stinging sensation, blurring of near vision, and pupil dilation (photosensitivity).
 Blurry vision especially at near distance can last for 1-3 days.

 Your child may be able to see better for near without spectacles during this time.
 If your child is photosensitive, he/she can wear sunglasses or hat and avoid going out into the bright sunlight (i.e. outdoor activities).